Who are the tests for?

 When should I take my tests if I am returning to Bath?

-Take your tests on campus as soon as possible after your arrival and before accessing University facilities (e.g. the Library).
-You should also limit contact with others until you receive a negative test result.
+Take your first test on campus as soon as possible after your arrival and before accessing University facilities (e.g. the Library).
+You should limit contact with others until you receive a negative test result, then continue to take two tests each week, three days apart.

 What if I choose not to take a test when I return to Bath?